mautic/developer-documentation-new/docs/rest_api/forms.rst

 Make sure that whenever you want to edit a Form field that you include the Form field id in the request.
 If you don't provide an ID for the Field, a new one gets created.

 **PUT** creates a Form if the given ID doesn't exist and clears all the Form information, adds the information from the request.
-Form fields and actions also get deleted if not present in the request.
+Form Fields and actions also get deleted if not present in the request.
 **PATCH** fails if the Form with the given ID doesn't exist and updates the Form field values with the values Form the request.

 .. vale off